rickosborne/ttrpg/blackwater/sessions/2021-03-21-waitin-to-tap-that.md

 Behind them, Yenna's strong lungs could be heard working to control her breathing.

 Edgar strode down the slope of the drainage floor to Gerin at the bottom.
-She still looked drowsy, agitated, and not entirely there, so he tried to calm her by talking through his efforts at freeing her from her manacles:
+She still looked drowsy, agitated, and not entirely there.

-> ... so it kind of can take a minute to locate all the tumblers, and as you can see this is a pretty nice lock!
-> But ... there's the first tumbler!

 Vaelyn was considering how she could help, before her attention was ripped away by her daughter's voice and quick footsteps approaching from the other room:

 > Is everyone dead in here?